Kxlum/GTA-Online-Style-LS-Customs-Script/README.md

+I just want to say I have not made this script and I do not own it.
 I downloaded an LS Customs script that has a GTA Online style menu and it is very outdated however I have chose to update a lot of the options myself and I have now become stuck with what to do to fix some of these issues.

 ## ADDED BY ME
 - Added Utility paintjobs.